 If parents want to visit with a staff member, administrator, or counselor, they should call in advance and set-up an appointment at 402-436-1216, or contact staff members via email.
-Most staff members are working with students throughout the day and may not be immediately available.
+Access to all teacher email accounts is available in the ParentVue/StudentVue applications.
+Most staff members are working with students throughout the day and may not be immediately available for phone calls or to return emails immediately.